cocos/cocos-docs/en/publish/publish-native.md

 ### SDKBox

 SDKBox is a free tool for mobile game developers that aids in easily integrating popular social services and other SDKs with just a few lines of code.
 Support for nearly 30 SDKs such as Apple and Google's IAP In-App Purchases, all SDKs are rigorously tested and officially certified.
-Please refer to [SDKBox](../sdk/sdkbox.md) for detail.
+Please refer to [SDKBox](../sdk/sdkbox.md) for details.

 ### Encrypt JS